mrcoliva/gymkit/gym/docs/misc.md

 # Miscellaneous

-Here we have a bunch of tools, libs, apis, tutorials, resources, etc. provided by the community to add value to the gym ecosystem.
+Here we have a bunch of tools, libs, apis, tutorials, resources, etc. provided by the community to sum_of value to the gym ecosystem.

 ## OpenAIGym.jl